Crossing the Golden Gate bridge is the driving highlight of any visit to Northern California. But not for Claudia Moore.

 There’s no standard policy when it comes to toll charges, says Sharon Faulkner, the executive director of the American Car Rental Association.
 Some companies charge customers per usage day, like Enterprise, while others do what Fox did by starting the meter when a car passes through the toll plaza, and keeping it running until a driver returns the rental.
 The organization has no official position on whether tolls should, or shouldn’t, be a profit center.

-But it’s a worthy debate.
+My advocacy team and I think it’s a worthy debate.
 Given the expansion of AET roads, should car rental companies and their surrogates be able to recover their costs, or should they be able to turn toll roads into a moneymaker?
 Drivers seem to have made up their minds already, but car rental companies appear to be undecided.

 How to steer clear of toll charges